What is Web5 and How is it Different from Web3?

 Data Ownership

-In Web3, users have some control over their data, utilizing decentralized applications (dApps) to manage their information.
+In Web3, users have some control over their data, using dApps for managing information.

 Interoperability